jiechenmc/Hoard/README.md

 At the root the project, run
 `make so`

-Then set the environment variable LD_PRELOAD before running the benchmark `export LD_PRELOAD=./hoard.so`

-Lastly unset when done
+Then

+`cd benchmarks && source ./use_hoard.sh`

+Then run the make for each benchmark and unset when done.

 `unset LD_PRELOAD`